matsurai25/wp-theme-switcher/README.md

 ## How To Install

-- Place the `theme-switcher` folder in the `wp-content/plugins` directory.
+- Place the `wp-theme-switcher` folder in the `wp-content/plugins` directory.
 - Activate the plugin from the WordPress admin dashboard.

 ## How To Use